-We do due diligence checks every year for our higher risk suppliers.
-And, we review the statements they give us on their processes and controls against modern slavery.
+We carry out due diligence checks every year for our higher risk suppliers.
+And we review the statements they give us on their processes and controls against modern slavery.
 We do more detailed reviews of suppliers in higher risk areas.
-We haven't found any immediate gaps or concerns and we've been reassured that our suppliers have the appropriate controls in place.
+We haven't found any immediate gaps or concerns, and we've been reassured that our suppliers have the appropriate controls in place.

-We've continued to increase our understanding of modern slavery risks to make sure our checks are strong.
-We monitor key suppliers to ensure they pay employees the Living Wage and funded the payment of National Living Wage to employees in our facilities management supplier.
-In 2018, we'll continue to work with experts to develop our supplier checks.
+We've continued to develop our understanding of modern slavery risks to make sure our checks are strong, and we don't miss any emerging risks.
+We monitor key suppliers to make sure they pay employees the National Living Wage and TSB funded the payment of National Living Wage to employees in our facilities management supplier.
+And we've continued to check all new and existing suppliers have appropriate measures in place to prevent modern slavery.